pypa/virtualenv/docs/user_guide.rst

    source bin/activate

-This is all it does; it's purely a convenience of prepending the virtual environments binary folder onto the ``PATH`` environment variable.
+This is all it does; it's purely a convenience of prepending the virtual environment's binary folder onto the ``PATH`` environment variable.
 Note you don't have to activate a virtual environment to use it.
 In this case though you would need to type out the path to the executables, rather than relying on your shell to resolve them to your virtual environment.